iswc-reproducibility/iswc-reproducibility.github.io/ISWC2020/submission-guide/index.md

 To participate in the ISWC Reproducibility Initiative we will have two phases:

-1. A submission via easychair (select the Reproducibility track) where we ask you to provide:
+1. A submission via [EasyChair](https://easychair.org/conferences/?conf=iswc2020) (select the Reproducibility track) where we ask you to provide:
 - The abstract of your accepted paper
 - A link to a public github/bitbucket/gitlab repository
 - A copy of the README file from your repository, containing information on the platform required to run your code.